karanrane96/dicom-quality-check/README.md

 Support

-If you encounter any issues or have any questions, please feel free to open an issue on the GitHub repository or contact us via email at your.email@example.com.
+If you encounter any issues or have any questions, please feel free to open an issue on the GitHub repository.

 Acknowledgments